qmarsala/automator/README.md

 Each function will be passed a context object with the following properties:
 - clickArgs
-    - preClickDelayMs
+    - DelayMs
-    - clickX
+    - X
-    - clickY
+    - Y
-    - isRightClick
+    - IsRightClick
-- bag
+- Bag
-- playbackLoopCount
+- Iterator

 **clickArgs** shows you the values that will be used for the next click.
 You can update these in your function if needed.
 **bag** is an associative array for you to hang on to state that you need persisted through each click for the duration of the recipy's playback.